Back to blog

 10 min read

-For nearly a decade, Portugal's Non-Habitual Resident (NHR) program was the gold standard.
-Move to Lisbon, get a 20% flat tax rate on Portuguese income, and pay zero tax on most foreign income for 10 years.
-Thousands of expats, retirees, and digital nomads built their lives around it.
+For nearly a decade, Portugal's Non-Habitual Resident (NHR) program was widely cited as one of Europe's most generous expat tax regimes: a 20% flat rate on Portuguese-source "high value-added" income and broad exemption on most foreign income for 10 years.

 What Was the Original NHR?